covao/TatamiRacer/doc/HowToSetupSoftware.md

 ssh pi@raspberrypi

 ~~~
-If "The authenticity of host 'raspberrypi...
-Are you sure you want to continue connecting (yes/no)?" is appeared, enter yes.
+If <code>"The authenticity of host 'raspberrypi...
+Are you sure you want to continue connecting (yes/no)?"</code> is appeared, enter yes.

 7. Enter password.
 Initial Password:<code>raspberry</code>